0x4447-office/0x4447_webpage_consulting/_posts/2020-03-15-how-to-lower-ec2-costs.md

 cover: /assets/img/articles/how-to-lower-ec2-costs/cover.jpg
 featured: /assets/img/articles/how-to-lower-ec2-costs/featured.jpg
 preview: /assets/img/articles/how-to-lower-ec2-costs/preview.jpg
-description: The goal is to show you how to lower your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan).
+description: Lower your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan).
 categories: [how_to]
 isFeatured: false
 author: David Gatti
 ---

 This article is meant for CEOs, CTOs, and Managers.
-The goal is to show you how to lower your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan), by answering a common question clients have: *What options do I have at my disposal to lower the AWS bill?*
+The goal is lowering your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan), by answering a common question clients have: *What options do I have at my disposal to lower the AWS bill?*

 ## What are Reserved Instances?

 If you pay for an instance upfront for a period of either one or three years, then your price for an instance can be 40 to 75 percent lower.
 The beauty of this is that if you buy a Reserved Instance, you don't have to make changes to your instances - no restart or reconfiguration is necessary.
 This is because a Reserved Instance is a billing concept.
 If you have two instances and you buy one Reserved Instance, AWS will automatically apply the discount for the instance that matches the type you bought.
-The entire process is transparent to you.
+The entire process is seamless for you.

 ## What else should I know?